russmckendrick/blog/content/posts/2021-10-30-managing-python-on-macos-monterey/index.md

 This week was not only the release of macOS Monterey, but it was also new Mac Book Pro week for a lot of people, including myself.
 Given that it was alot of effot to install Python on [macOS Big Sur](/2021/01/10/managing-python-on-macos-big-sur/) I was a little worried that it would take the same amount of effort.

-As I was starting off with a clean installation, and had already installed [Homebew](https://brew.sh) I just needed to run the following command to install [pyenv](https://github.com/pyenv/pyenv):
+As I was starting a with a clean macOS Monterey installation and had already installed [Homebew](https://brew.sh) I just needed to run the following command to install [pyenv](https://github.com/pyenv/pyenv):

 {{< terminal title="Install pyenv" >}}
 ``` terminfo